 Hidden Wrong Conclusions

-- Our mistaken beliefs about ourselves, others and life in general, called “images”, are generalizations formed at a young age using the logic of a child.
+- Our mistaken beliefs about ourselves, others and life in general, called images, are generalizations formed at a young age using the logic of a child.
 We go on to apply them to life as though they are 100% true.
 (For example, “All men/women lie to me,” “I will never be enough,” “I always have to prove I am worthy.”)
 Our beliefs cause us to behave in ways that create life experiences that make them appear to be true.
 They are not.
 (Bones, Chapter Nine: Images and the Deep, Deep Damage They Do)

 - As we grow up, since our wrong conclusions aren’t true and don’t really hold water, they sink into our unconscious where we can no longer see them.
 More importantly, since we are not aware of them, we can’t change them using our better adult reasoning.
 Hence, they rule.
 Our life situations reflect back to us exactly what we unconsciously believe.

 Recreating Childhood Hurts

 - We will go through life creating vicious circles, over and over, caused by the traps of wrong thinking and unfelt feelings that keep us spinning in old hurts and defending ourselves against the pain caused by our own inner distortions.
 (Bones, Chapter Ten: Unpacking the Pain of our Old Destructive Patterns)

 - Beyond this, the fractured young aspect feels it was defeated, and This time, it thinks, we are going to win!
 It’s not true, however, that we were ever defeated.
 And so it’s equally untrue that we if we remain lost in illusion, we will ever win.
 Victory lies in seeing the greater truth of the situation and dying into our feelings of disappointment.
 Remember, doing so won’t kill us; feeling all our feelings is what sets us free.
 (Bones, Chapter One: Emotional Growth and Its Function, and Chapter Eight: How and Why we Recreate Childhood Hurts)